 The hardware supports several modes of operation.
 Choose the right mode based on your environment.
-For example if you are operating with a console program and need to remain compatible with other standard UART's the 8bit [unpacked] mode will be the right choice.
-3/4 of the FIFO is lost and still provides 512 bytes for both Rx and Tx.
+For example if you are operating with a console program and need to remain compatible with other standard UARTs the 8bit [unpacked] mode will be the right choice.
+In this mode 512 bytes for Rx and Tx are available.